filip2cz/filip2cz/README.md

 - 👋 Hi, I’m Filip Komárek
-- 👀 I’m interested in Linux
+- 👀 I’m interested in Linux and operating systems at all
 - 🌱 I’m currently learning C# and Shell

 <!---